thermalogic/Practices/P3/README.md

 * **Interactive Computing**（15）：Jupyter Notebook of the Rankine Cycle Simulator

-* The Rankine Cycle Simulator to train Computational Thinking and  programming skills
+* The Rankine Cycle Simulator to train computational thinking and  programming skills

 ## Recommended programs